DenislavTonkov/pythonDatabaseTasksGoogleCloud/README.md

 # pythonDatabaseTasksGoogleCloud
-Python FastAPI DB tasks for a data engineering task
+Python FastAPI DB tasks for a data engineering task.